Succeeding in Grad School, Part 1: Learning and studying remotely

 Maintaining community remotely

-Studying remotely or under quarantine conditions means less interaction with classmates and peers.
+Studying remotely means less interaction with classmates and peers.
 This is unfortunate, because peer interactions—including friendships, mentoring relationships, and mutual academic support—are often among the most valuable aspects of a grad student’s career.

 There are several things that you can do to try to preserve or maintain these valuable relationships:

-• Create an online study group through email, Zoom, BeachBoard, or another platform.
+- Create an online study group through email, Zoom, Canvas, or another platform.
 Many students work best in groups.
 While it might be impossible to meet in person, you can still simulate a group atmosphere through a video conference, email thread, discussion board, or other virtual platform.

-• Keep in touch with classmates and instructors regularly.
-You can contact classmates through BeachBoard or student email.
+- Keep in touch with classmates and instructors regularly.
+You can contact classmates through Canvas or student email.
 You can also attend your professors’ virtual office hours.
 Regular contact is good for both your progress and your mental health.
-And remember that we’re all in this together—your peers and professors may also feel isolated and will value the communication.
+And remember that, with online learning, we’re all in this together.
+Your peers and professors may also feel isolated and will value the communication.

-While there is no denying that the pandemic has created disruptions for everyone, and online learning does not work perfectly for all students, applying the tips and techniques on this page can help make your remote graduate study experience successful.
+While there is no denying that online or distance learning does not work perfectly for all students, applying the tips and techniques on this page can help make your remote graduate study experience successful.

 Further Reading